Best collagen supplements? Are they worth it? What the latest evidence shows

 Studies suggest that hydrolyzed collagen peptides, which have a lower molecular weight, could be better absorbed by our bodies and therefore have better potential to replace some of what we lose.

-The molecular weight is not the only factor determining absorption or efficacy once broken down in the digestive system with the source of collagen, the quality of the manufacturing process and the resulting peptides also important.
+The molecular weight is not the only factor determining absorption or efficacy, with the source of collagen, quality of the manufacturing process and the resulting peptides also important.

-Non-hydrolyzed or undenatured (raw) type II collagen is a sourced from cartillage surrounding joints.
+Non-hydrolyzed or undenatured (raw) type II collagen is sourced from cartillage surrounding joints.

 In theory it can help replenish collagen around the joints and is broken down into amino acids in the stomach, but questions remain around how well it is absorbed by the body.